Jhonysganzerla/Jhonysganzerla/README.md

-### <div align="center">I'm Jhony, a full-time full-stack developer! 👨‍💻 Working since 2017 🚀</div>
+  ### <div align="center">I'm Jhony, a full-time full-stack developer! 👨‍💻 Working since 2014 🚀</div>

-- 🔭 I’m currently a working on Angular and Java projects
+- 🔭 I’m currently working on Angular and Java projects, well, now IA is doing it for me.

-- 🌱 I’m currently learning DevOps

-- ❓ Ask me about anything related to Java and related technologies
+- 🌱 Currently pursuing a Postgraduate Specialization in Applied Generative AI (IAGA) at UTFPR.
+Focusing on building Autonomous Agents, LLM implementation, LLMOps, and AI Governance to drive innovation through advanced AI solutions.

 <br/>

-## My Skill Set
+## My Skill Set - last update 2020 (I can do more than that now)
 <table><tr><td valign="top" width="33%">